oyaGG/aaOcean/README.txt

 'externals/fftw' for a ./configure script that I use to generate a static library to link with.
 Download source from fftw.org

+You may need to run something like dos2linux to get the files to compile

 If you enable OpenEXR support, you will also need:
 IlmBase
 OpenEXR